cartesi/docs/cartesi-rollups/build-dapps/run-dapp.md

 With the infrastructure in place, you can use our [frontend-console application](https://github.com/cartesi/rollups-examples/tree/main/frontend-console) to interact with the Echo DApp.

-The [frontend-console application](https://github.com/cartesi/rollups-examples/tree/main/frontend-console) uses `rollup_address` to send inputs to the DApp.
-The `rollup_address` is the address of a DApp contract used to send inputs and deposit assets.
-The Cartesi Machine receives the `rollup_address` as the first input sender (up to 0.8.X rollups), enabling the DApp to emit vouchers for withdrawing assets from this address.
-The `rollup_address` is used by DApps running on local, test and on-chain networks.

 Every Rollups DApp gets an address on the base layer when it's deployed.
 The following is needed to send inputs to a DApp:

 * Gateway URL to the intended chain